tlhunter/mig/README.md

 20221217234100_link_users_to_projects.sql
 ```

-When modifying a database schema we can think of it as evolving the database.
+We can think of changing a database schema as causing it to evolve.
 This evolution can be referred to as going "up".
 However, sometimes we'll create a migration that ends in disaster.
 When that happens we'll need to reverse this operation, referred to as going "down".
 For that reason a given migration file is made up of a pair of migrations: one up migration and one down migration.

-> _Note that generally a "down" migration is a destructive operation.
+> Note that generally a "down" migration is a destructive operation.
 Running them should only happen to recover from disaster.
-In fact, many teams that use database migrations only create "up" migrations._
+In fact, many teams that use database migrations only create "up" migrations.

 These schema evolutions are represented as SQL queries.
-Often times they can be represented as a single query but in practice it's very common to require multiple queries.
-Sometimes a given up migration just can't be represented with a down migration, so we allow a migration to be empty as well.
-For this reason we say that a migration is made up of zero or more queries.
+Often times they can be represented as a single query but in practice it's common to require multiple queries.
+Sometimes a given up migration just doesn't have a correlating down migration, so `mig` allows migrations to be empty.
+That means a migration is made up of zero or more queries.

-In order to allow SQL syntax highlighting to play nicely with migration files we'll make use of SQL comments to deliminate which part of the files is the up or the down migration.
+To enable SQL syntax highlighting for migration files `mig` uses SQL comments to deliminate which queries are used for up the down migration.

 Here's an example of a migration file: